Fire Damage Restoration 101: The Basics of Cleaning Up Flame Damage and Smoke Damage After a Fire

 You should always make sure that the fire is completely out and all surfaces are cool to the touch before tarping and boarding-up your property.
 Plywood and plastic tarps are likely to reignite the fire if apply them too quickly.

 When tarping the roof, firmly secure it to your home to prevent the wind from blowing it away.
-If you need to board up your home, use at least half-in thick plywood and exterior wood screws.
+If you need to board up your home, use at least 3/4 inch thick exterior or marine-grade plywood.
+Instead of securing the plywood with exterior screws, you should use interior clamps to prevent looters or vandals from entering your property.

 2. Dry Out Wet Areas from Firefighting Efforts